Located on the Atlantic coast, halfway

 dental expenses, health insurance and disability insurance premiums

 for the employees.
 Shareholders may be hired by their own corporation.
-Delaware tax system facts: NO sales tax, NO intangible

 property tax